Ollama-Agent-Roll-Cage/frequency-net/readme.md

 # FrequencyNet: A Dual-Domain Signal Processing Architecture

 FrequencyNet is an advanced signal processing system that combines spatial and frequency domain transformations to enhance images.
 Inspired by StyleGAN3's alias-free design principles, FrequencyNet implements mathematical transforms for image enhancement.
+We also aim to produce similar outputs to SD normal map control nets, utilizing our own architechture for fourier series analysis. (https://huggingface.co/lllyasviel/sd-controlnet-normal)

 ## Key Features